makrai/notes/wu2404-ReFT-repr-finetun.md

     to steer model behavior [Li+ 2024, Zou+ 2023]
 * ReFT advances this line of work by showing one way that such steering can be learned, rather than being merely a post hoc analysis step
-* ReFT may create new causal pathways
+* ReFT may creates new causal pathways
   * The precise ways in which ReFT works
   * these methods intervene on representations,
   * hE the causal effect of such interventions may only emerge in the model’s upstream computations
-  * ie the power of ReFT may come from the fact that it creates new causal pathways or modifies the strength of some existing 1s
+  * ie the power of ReFT may come from the fact that it creates new causal pathways or modifies the strength of existing ones
 * future: more structured ReFTs to modify complex causal pathways in LMs

 ## ReFT and model interpretability